frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise1.md

         <source src="/img/learning-course/stage1c/flat-intake/a1.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>1.
-Insert all of the part studio components, except for the zREF part, and group the plates and tubes with the origin cube.
+Insert all of the part studio components, except for the zREF part, and group the ONLY plates and tubes with the origin cube.
 Fasten the cube to the origin.</figcaption>
     </figure>
   </div>